-It's the 40th anniversary of the Medtronic Twin Cities Marathon!
+It's time for the Medtronic Twin Cities Marathon!
 Known as the "Most Beautiful Urban Marathon in America®" this is a can't miss event for many runners.
 The 26.2 mile race is one of the top 10 largest marathons in the United States.
 Whether you're there to participate or just cheer on the runners, marathon weekend in the Twin Cities is full of fun events and spectacular fall seasonal views.
 We've put together all the things you need to know to make it a memorable experience!

 The Medtronic Twin Cities Marathon starts at U.S. Bank stadium in Minneapolis and ends in St. Paul at the Minnesota State Capitol.
 The scenic course winds its way through downtown districts, along Twin Cities parkways, neighborhoods and popular Minneapolis lakes (including Lake of the Isles, Bde Maka Ska, Lake Harriet, and Lake Nokomis) then runs along the banks of the Mississippi river, giving runners and spectators a gorgeous view of the fall colors.

 *Note: Course map is subject to change and may be updated a few days before the Marathon.

 How to Track the Runners